 - Is your partner jealous, hard to please, irritable, demanding, or critical?

-- Does your partner ever push you around or hit you?
+- Does your partner ever push you or hit you?

 - Does your partner ever put you down, call you names, yell at you, or punish you in any way?

 - Does your partner ever make you have sex?
-Does he ever make you do sexual things that you don’t like?
+Does your partner ever make you do sexual things that you do not like or want to do?

-- Acknowledge the courage she showed in talking to you.
-She has taken a risk in confiding in you.
+- Acknowledge the courage they showed in talking to you.
+They have taken a risk by confiding in you.

-- Avoid treating her like a child or helpless victim.
+- Be patient, and do not treat them like a child or helpless victim.

-- She may need financial assistance, help finding a place to live, a place to store her belongings, or help in caring for pets.
-She may need assistance to escape.
-Decide if you feel comfortable helping her out in these ways.
+- They may need financial help, help finding a place to live, help finding a place to store their belongings, or help caring for pets.

 For support, contact: